Oxytrol for Women

 What is the most important information I should know about Oxytrol for Women (oxybutynin (transdermal))?

-You should not use oxybutynin transdermal if you have uncontrolled glaucoma, a blockage in your stomach or intestines, or if you are unable to urinate.
+You should not use oxybutynin transdermal if you have uncontrolled narrow-angle glaucoma, a blockage in your stomach or intestines, or if you are unable to urinate.

 What should I discuss with my healthcare provider before using Oxytrol for Women (oxybutynin (transdermal))?